CudaText-addons/cuda_color_text/readme/readme.txt

 Configuration
 -------------

-To configure, call menu item in the "Options/ Settings-plugins / Color Text" to edit config file.
-Options in section [op] are boolean, values 0/1 for off/on.
+To configure, call menu item in the "Options / Settings-plugins / Color Text" to edit the config file in INI format.
+Options in section [op] are boolean, values '0' and '1' (without quotes) for off/on.

 - all_words: Colorize all occurrences of fragment.
      When this option is on (ie "all_words=1"), you can just click